quadristan/quadblog/src/posts/2024-04-your-backlog-called.md

 The monster get bigger over time, and at some point it becomes _unmanaged_.
 What to do when you reach this stage, and how can you prevent it from happening again?

-In this blog, we will try to get to a better place, and we will see the impact of the paradox of _project_ vs _product_
+In this blog post, we will try to get to a better place, and we will see the impact of the paradox of _project_ vs _product_

 <!-- more -->